 biodegradability of the target substance.
 Both studies were performed

 according to international accepted guidelines and GLP.
-A detailed

 The study with the read across substance decanoic acid, mixed diesters